-Forking a database cluster creates a new cluster from an existing cluster based on a specific point in time, and can be helpful for restoring a cluster’s databases and data to a known working state.
+Forking a database cluster creates a new cluster from an existing cluster based on a specific point in time.
+This can be helpful for restoring a cluster's databases and data to a known working state older than the 7-day limit DigitalOcean's database restoration feature provides while also providing the flexibility to alter the configuration of the forked cluster.
+Forking a cluster also provides a low-risk way of using your production data to test applications, move it between datacenter regions, or archive it for later analysis.
 Forking is a cluster-level action that replicates all databases, users, and other settings from the original cluster.

 To fork a database cluster, find the cluster on the Databases page and open its More menu.

 In the More menu, click Fork database cluster to go to the Fork database cluster page.
 If you don't see that option, make sure you opened the More menu of the cluster's primary node and not a read-only node.

 The Fork database cluster page has two sections: choose a state and choose a cluster configuration.

 You can choose from two states:

 Latest Transaction: This state creates a copy of your database as of the time you loaded the Fork database cluster page.
 It won't include transactions which occurred after you loaded the page, so you may want to refresh to capture the most recent transactions in the fork.

 Point in Time: This state creates a copy of your database as of a specific point in time within the last 7 days.
 If you choose an earlier date, you will receive an error.

 You can customize the forked cluster's configuration with the following options: